niemopen/niem-naming-design-rules/ndr6src.md

   Message designers are encouraged to subset, profile, and extend the components in [extension namespaces](#def) created by another author when these satisfy their modeling needs, rather than create new components.

 Namespaces are the units of model configuration management.
 Once published, the components in a [reference namespace](#def) or [extension namespace](#def) may not be removed or changed in meaning.
 A change of that nature may only be made in a new namespace with a different URI.

-As a result of this rule, a change by the author of namespace X does not force a change by the author of any other namespace Y. Instead, the author of namespace Y may continue to use components from namespace X as long as desired; the revised namespace X' may be adopted, if desired, whenever convenient.
+As a result of this rule, once a specific version of a namespace is published, it can no longer be modified.
+Updates must go into a new version of the namespace.
+All published versions of a namespace should remain available to support older exchanges.

+In addition, note that a message specification contains its own copy of the schemas that they depend upon.
+Therefore new versions of a model or a namespace do not affect existing exchanges.
+Exchange partners may decide to upgrade to a new version of NIEM if they decide it suits their needs, but only if they choose to do so, and only on their own timeline.
+The NIEM release schedule does not force adopters to keep in sync.

 Message designers almost never require *all* the components in the NIEM model, and so NIEM defines a third namespace category: